John McEnery

 John Murray McEnery (1 November 1943 - 12 April 2019) was an English actor.

 Early life

-Born in Walsall, England, McEnery was the third son of Charles and Mary McEnery (nee Brinson).
+Born in Walsall, England, McEnery was the third son of Charles and Mary McEnery (née Brinson).
 McEnery's father owned a pickle factory, however when the family moved to Brighton when McEnery was a child, he opened a chain of stationery shops.
 He attended the Dorothy Stringer School before finding work in a nearby department store.

 Career

 McEnery trained (1962–1964) at the Bristol Old Vic Theatre School, playing, among others, Mosca in Ben Jonson's Volpone and Gaveston in Marlowe's Edward II.
 At the age of 20 he found his first stage work, spending three seasons with the Everyman Theatre in Liverpool.
 He joined the National Theatre company in 1966.

 His first notable screen role was in 1968 as Mercutio in Franco Zeffirelli's Romeo and Juliet; he was nominated for a BAFTA Award for his performance.
 He took the title role in the 1970 film Bartleby, in which he starred opposite Paul Scofield.
 In 1971 he starred in a major role alongside Claude Jade and Jean-Pierre Cassel in Gérard Brach's bittersweet The Boat on the Grass about a girl between two friends.
 In this film are references to his stage roles when he declaims Hamlet or when he sings in duet with Claude Jade "God Save the Queen".
 He later played Russian politician Alexander Kerensky in Nicholas and Alexandra (1971).
 His other film credits include The Duellists, Black Beauty, The Land That Time Forgot (1974) and The Krays (1990, as gangster Eddie Pellam), Mel Gibson's Hamlet (1990), and When Saturday Comes (1996).

 In the 1980s, at Sheffield's Crucible Theatre, he took the title role in Gogol's The Government Inspector, directed by the Russian actor and director Oleg Tabakov, also performing on stage in Little Malcolm and His Struggle Against the Eunuchs (Wick Blagdon), Rosencrantz and Guildenstern Are Dead (Hamlet), Nicholas Nickleby (Mr Mantalini/Mr Snevellicci), Waiting for Godot, Curse of the Starving Classes for the RSC, Taking Sides, Precious Bane with Vanessa Redgrave, Coriolanus with Steven Berkoff, and Bingo with Patrick Stewart.
 In 2011 he appeared as Rowley in The School for Scandal (directed by Deborah Warner) at the Barbican Centre.
 For television, his credits include Our Mutual Friend, The Scarlet Pimpernel, Little Dorrit, The Buddha of Suburbia, Tusitala (as Robert Louis Stevenson), Jamaica Inn, Confessions of an English Opium-Eater (Thomas De Quincey), and the title role in Caligula A.D.
 In 2008, he appeared in a guest role in "Sidetracked", the first episode of Wallander.